PaulBreard/PokeApp/README.md

 ## Changelog

+### 5.4.3
+- Fixed Pokémon, Berries, Items and Moves lists showing only the 20 first results (due to a change in the API)
+- Improved image loading in the lists
+- Updated loading view

 ### 5.4.2
 - Added an indicator when adding a Pokémon to favorites from its details view
 - Now showing Pokemon's type instead of its detail link in the favorites list